zama-ai/concrete-ml/docs/advanced-topics/compilation.md

-# Compilation and Simulation
+# Compilation

-Compilation of a model produces machine-code that executes the model on encrypted data.
+Compilation of a model produces machine code that executes the model on encrypted data.
 In some cases, notably in the client/server setting, the compilation can be done by the server when loading the model for serving.

 As FHE execution is much slower than execution on non-encrypted data, Concrete-ML has a simulation mode, using an execution mode named the _Virtual Library_.
 Since, by default, the cryptographic parameters are chosen such that the results obtained in FHE are the same as those on clear data, the Virtual Library allows you to benchmark models quickly during development.

 ## Compilation